payu-india/CMS-Chatbot/docs/partners/refer-merchants-using-api.md

 ---
 This documentation provides comprehensive guidance for integrating with PayU's Partner Integration API.
 This API enables businesses and individual partners to integrate PayU's payment solutions into their platforms, onboard merchants, and manage the complete merchant lifecycle.

-## Partner Integration Overview
+## Overview

-The PayU Partner Integration API allows partners to:
+PayU merchant onboarding APIs allows partners to:

 * Onboard merchants to the PayU platform
 * Manage merchant KYC processes